Dimagreg/Sorting-in-C/README.md

 ![image](https://github.com/Dimagreg/Sorting-in-C/assets/73190746/119f61e8-021b-4382-a99c-f59689cfe0bb)

 *NOTE!
-It becomes innacurate as you increase the number of integers to be sorted*
+It becomes innacurate as you increase the amount of numbers to be sorted*

 ## Contributing